THE LEGALS…WHAT YOU NEED TO KNOW ABOUT GRANNY FLAT DESIGNS SYDNEY!

-Comparing a custom designed granny flat Sydney to a flat pack granny flat, there is a chance that the flat pack could save you a few dollars.
-But before you take the plunge, consider what you are getting for your hard earned cash and whether this will do the job that you want it to.
+Comparing a Granny Flat Designs Sydney flat to a flat pack granny flat, there is a chance that the flat-pack could save you a few dollars.
+But before you take the plunge, consider what you are getting for your hard-earned cash and whether this will do the job that you want it to.
 A poorly designed or presented granny flat will detract from your home and could potentially decrease the overall value.

 Granny Flat Designs Sydney Testimonial

 “I’ve built many houses in my time but this is the first time I’ve built a granny flat.
 Premier Granny Flat Designs Sydney are hands-down one of the best in the business.
 Their project management puts some of the larger builders to shame.
 They know so much about the building game, let alone granny flats, that all you have to do is take their advice, pick one of their granny flat designs and everything will run smoothly.
 I am recommending you to all my friends.
 Thanks guys! “.

 Paul C, Sydney

 A granny flat is a second dwelling on an existing property that sits behind the main dwelling or as an extension to the main dwelling.
 Traditionally, it was used to provide housing for elderly family members.